How to Transplant Nursery Plants and Trees

 Make sure that you have a place in your or a pot large enough to place your plant.
 You will also need a spade or shovel, depending on the size of the plant, pruners, and something to transport the plant.

 Once you get the plant into its new home, you will want to ensure that the soil is healthy and can sustain life.
 This means a good supply of water and nutrients.
-You may want to get fertilizer in the soil so the plant will have nutrients right away.
-There are many more tips that are available on the Internet for people who are looking to transplant their plants and herbs.
+You may want fertilizer in the soil so the plant will have nutrients immediately.
+Many more tips are available on the Internet for people who are looking to transplant their plants and herbs.

 Now is the Time to Transplant Your Plants